haileytapia/portfolio/DiscordUserGuide.md

 8.  <a id="step-eight"></a>In your email inbox, open the verification email from Discord and select **Verify Email**.

-Your Discord account is now verified.
+Your email is now verified, and your Discord account is created.
 Select **Continue to Discord** to begin using Discord in your web browser.

 <img src="https://33333.cdn.cke-cs.com/kSW7V9NHUXugvhoQeFaf/images/4e2efacd83a6455fc76188261ad8ccf5e8b774c66d9b7f95.png" width="300">